eric-heiden/embed_onpolicy/README.md

 # embed_onpolicy
-On-policy reinforcement learning with embeddings
+On-policy reinforcement learning with embeddings.

+This project requires [OpenAI baselines](https://github.com/openai/baselines) to be installed.